NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 So here we go.

-He goes, Um, charging Frank James with uh a criminal complaint was unsealed today in federal court in Brooklyn, charging Frank James with conducting a violent attack on a mass transportation vehicle in violation of 18 USC 1992 A7B1.
+He goes, charging Frank James with a criminal complaint was unsealed today in federal court in Brooklyn, charging Frank James with conducting a violent attack on a mass transportation vehicle in violation of 18 USC 1992 A7B1 to charge terrorist attacks or other violence against a mass transportation system.

-The charge terrorist attacks or other violence against a mass transportation system rate relates to April 12th, 2022, mass shooting on the New York City subway in Sunset Park, Brooklyn.
+It relates to April 12, 2022, mass shooting on the New York City subway in Sunset Park, Brooklyn.

-James was arrested earlier today by New York City police officers in Manhattan and will make his initial appearance tomorrow before United States Manager Judge Roan Lann.
+James was arrested earlier today by New York City police officers in Manhattan and will make his initial appearance tomorrow before United States Master Judge Rowan L. Mann.

-And then, as you guys know, how what I teach you guys, anytime you're reading uh one of these press releases, the first agency to make a comment is the lead agency.
+And then as you guys know, what I teach you guys, anytime you're reading one of these press releases, the first agency to make a comment is the lead agency.

-Uh or in this case the JTTF Joint Terrorism Task Force.
+Or in this case, the JTTF Joint Terrorism Task Force.

-All New Yorkers have the right to expect that they will be safe as they travel throughout our great city and use our vital transportation system systems.
+As alleged defendant committed a heinous and premeditated attack on ordinary New Yorkers during their morning subway commute, say the United States Attorney Peace, all New Yorkers have the right to expect that they will be safe as they travel throughout our great city and use our vital transportation systems.

 I am grateful to our law enforcement partners, the first responders, and the everyday New Yorkers who stepped up during this crisis and showed the best of our city.